nightscout/nightscout.github.io/src/documents/posts/2015-02-28-proposed-roadmap.html.md

 What does `#wearenotwaiting` mean?
 Will we wait for vendors to integrate to Medtronic pumps with Dexcom Sensors?
 Will we trust an algorithm that we cannot improve and test ourselves?
-Will we accept arbitrary limits of 5 `'Sharers`?
+Will we accept arbitrary limits of 5 `'Sharers'`?
 Will we take advantage of the opportunities to work with vendors and FDA to improve the safety and efficacy of our care?